Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Related Work

 \section{Related Work}

-Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} have drawn a significant attention as a framework for training generative models capable of producing synthetic data with desired structures and properties \cite{killoran2017generating}.
-Ba, 2019 proposed using GANs to generate data that mimics training data as an augmented oversampling method with an application in credit card fraud.
-The generated data is used to assist the classification of credit card fraud \citeN{ba2019improving}.
+Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} have drawn significant attention as a framework for training generative models capable of producing synthetic data with desired structures and properties \cite{killoran2017generating}.
+It was proposed to use GANs to generate data that mimics training data as an augmented oversampling method with an application in credit card fraud.
+The generated data is used to assist the classification of credit card fraud \cite{ba2019improving}.

-Despite of the remarkable success of GANs in generating real-looking data, very few studies focus on generating sequence data.
-This is due to the fact that taking advantage of GAN to generate temporal sequence data with intrinsic hidden patterns can be more challenging.
-Recurrent Neural Network (RNN) solutions have become state-of-the-art methods on modeling sequential data.
-Hyland et al., 2017 developed a Recurrent Conditional GAN (RCGAN) to generate real-valued multi-dimensional time series, and then used the generated series for supervised training \cite{esteban2017real}.
-The time series data in their study were physiological signals sampled at specific fixed frequencies, whereas ad events data have a higher complexity in terms of non-uniform time intervals and discrete event types, and thus can not be modeled as wave signals.
-In ad event sequences, two events with a short time interval tend to be more correlated than events with larger time intervals.

-Killoran et al., 2017 proposed a GAN-based generative model for DNA along with a activation maximization technique for DNA sequence data.
-Their experiments have shown that these generative techniques can learn important structure from DNA sequences and can be used to design new DNA sequences with desired properties \cite{killoran2017generating}.
-Similar to the previous study, their focus is on the fixed interval sequences.
-Zheng et al., 2019 adopted the LSTM-Autoencoder to encode the benign users into a hidden space.
-They proposed using One-Class Adversarial Network (OCAN) for the training process of the GAN model.
-In their training framework, the discriminator is trained to be a classifier for distinguishing benign users and the generator produces samples that are complementary to the representations of benign users \cite{zheng2019one}.
-However, since OCAN has not been trained on the malicious users dataset, it is hard to measure the quality of the generated sequences and understand the pattern they follow.